Tips For Keeping Healthy Resolutions

 2. Make your resolution enjoyable.

 Resolving to eat a salad every day for lunch sounds like a healthy choice, but the bottom line is that it won’t work if you hate salads.
+So, stick to meals that are nutritious and enjoyable at the same time.
+There are also several gluten free recipes for desserts that you can try out.
+The key is to find those foods that meet at the break-even point for nutrition and taste.

 “Find a healthy activity you enjoy, and you’ll be much more likely to stick with it,” Matsunaga advises.